 And last but not least Martin Haasbroek aka Fat Santa

-The villagers look in awe that so many kilos can stick together, the kids fear this is the white giant that is coming to eat them.
-Luckily with many smiles and Mr. Bean kind of jokes he manages to break the ice (by sitting on it) and loves every minute of every trip.
+The villagers and teachers look in awe of his size, the kids fear that this is the white giant that is coming to eat them (a Thai folklore story).
+Luckily with many smiles and Mr. Bean kind of jokes he manages to break the ice and personally loves every minute of every trip.

-Martin was born in Rozenburg, the Netherlands and moved to Thailand in his mid 20ties.
-After 14 years in Bangkok now living in the sunny town of Pattaya where he manages a bar on the famous Walking Street.
+Martin was born and raised in the Netherlands, and moved to Thailand in his mid twenties.
+He lives in Pattaya and is the managing director of a successful bar on the famous Walking Street.

 One other person worth to mention is Nion Sunpawishu and her team now doing similar projects under the name KFAM or Karma Family.
 Nion was there from the first day of the Kharma Foundation and her current group of volunteers are amazing people that educate, play, teach and build in the troubled South of Thailand and other hard to reach areas.
 Thank everything that is holy that there are a lot of well willing people out there trying to help where it is really needed.